Image of the JLV logo with Venture Israel Fellowship written underneath

 • Two One-to-one consultation sessions with the Fellowship Director

-• Full participation in all aspects of a seven day trip to Israel, scheduled for early February 2025
+• Full participation in all aspects of a seven day trip to Israel, scheduled for February 3-11, 2026.

 Program & Participation Expectations

-• Modeled after the strategy, pilot three innovative experiences in their home community –or in partnership with another participating organization– around the holidays of Yom Ha’atzmaut, Shabbat, and Sukkot
+• Modeled after the strategy, pilot three innovative Israel educational experiences in their home community – or in partnership with another participating organization.

 • Provide collateral materials from programs (eg. flyers, videos, photos, curricular resources) for sharing with other Venture Israel Fellows